 in adverse weather conditions.
 All year round training.

-Variations in time will occur by age group and are dependant summer or
+time will occur by age group and are dependent on summer or winter

-winter training.
-Please check with coaches about specific
+training.
+Please check with coaches about specific timings.
+From 1st

 Thursday 18:30 – 20:00 at Blandford camp (includes